njmayes/streamline-cpp/README.md

 This is a general purpose C++23 framework/library that contains a collection of shared code from various projects I have made over the years.

-The basis of the library uses a mixture of code from my WIP game engine [Labyrinth Engine](https://github.com/amayesingnathan/LabyrinthEngine) as well as my C++20 Dear ImGui wrapper [imgui-cpp](https://github.com/amayesingnathan/imgui-cpp).
+The basis of the library comes from my WIP game engine [Labyrinth Engine](https://github.com/amayesingnathan/LabyrinthEngine) as well as my C++20 Dear ImGui wrapper [imgui-cpp](https://github.com/amayesingnathan/imgui-cpp).

-This is combined with various other bits of code and ideas, such as Rust-style Enums and Result types complete with a form of basic pattern matching and Do notation, or a runtime reflection system, provides a selection of tools to save time rewriting application boilerplate code and reusing code ideas in different places.
+This is combined with various other nice utilities such as:
+* Rust-style enum types - transform a C++ enum into a proper sum type with associated data.
+    * Includes a constexpr friendly match function with O(1) dispatch.
+* A basic runtime reflection system with an API modelled on C#.
+* Logging libary - ~3m messages/sec throughput (not at all widely tested, benchmarking included in source)
+* Memory mapped files (Windows + POSIX support only)

 The framework consists of two modules, a core module that provides the basic headless application framework as well as other utilities, and an optional graphics module that provides windowing as well as a minimal 2D renderer API that uses OpenGL, combined with Dear ImGui for simple interfaces.